-Sort Ord er Mode of Outre ach Target of Outre ach Summary of response/attenda Summary of comments receiv Summary of comme nts not accepted URL (If applicable) 5 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Charleston Gazette on 3/24/2019. ed No comments were received. and reasons N/A. 6 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Dominion Post on 3/24/2019.
-No comments were received.
-N/A. 7 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Herald-Dispatch on 3/24/2019/ No comments were received.
-N/A.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 5 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2018 draft annual action plan and regional public hearings was placed in the Charleston Newspapers.
+No written comments were received as a result of this ad.
+No formal comments not accepted 6 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2018 draft annual action plan and regional public hearings was placed in the Beckley Newspapers.
+No written comments were received as a result of this ad.
+No formal comments not accepted.
+7 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2018 draft annual action plan and regional public hearings was placed in the The Intelligencer, Wheeling News- Register.
+No written comments were received as a result of this ad.
+No formal comments not accepted.

-Sort Ord er Mode of Outre ach Target of Outre ach Summary of response/attenda nce Summary of comments receiv Summary of comme nts not accepted and reasons URL (If applicable) 8 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Register-Herald on 3/24/2019.
-No comments were received.
-N/A. 9 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in The Journal on 3/24/2019.
-No comments were received.
-N/A. 10 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2019 draft annual action plan and regional public hearings was placed in the Wheeling News Register on 3/24/2019.
-No comments were received.
-N/A.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 8 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2018 draft annual action plan and regional public hearings was placed in the Herald Dispatch newspaper.
+No written comments were received as a result of this ad.
+No formal comments not accepted.
+9 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2018 draft annual action plan and regional public hearings was placed in The Journal newspaper.
+No written comments were received as a result of this ad.
+No formal comments not accepted.
+10 Newspaper Ad Non- targeted/broad community An ad concerning the FY 2018 draft annual action plan and regional public hearings was placed in The Dominion Post newspaper.
+No written comments were received as a result of this ad.
+No formal comments not accepted.

-Sort Ord er Mode of Outre ach Target of Outre ach Summary of response/attenda nce Summary of comments received Summary of comme nts not accepted and reasons URL (If applicable) 11 Distribution of Draft Plan Consultation with Regional Planning and Development Councils The draft plan is provided to each of the State's Regional Planning and Development Council.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 11 Distribution of Draft Plan Consultation with Regional Planning and Development Councils The draft plan is provided to each of the State's Regional Planning and Development Council.
 The State requests that a copy is available in each office for public review as requested.
 Agency personnel are also asked to review the plan and provide comments and suggestions regarding local needs.
-No comments were received.
-N/A. 12 Internet Outreach Non- targeted/broad community The 2019 Annual Action Plan draft was available on the WVDO website for public review and comment No comments were received.
-N/A. http://www.wvcad.org/reso urces
+No formal written comments were received as a result of this distribution.